Azure/Enterprise-Scale-for-AVS/BrownField/Auto-assessment/readme.md

     * Distributed/Gatway Firewall policies
     * DHCP

-There are muliple such design area evaluations implemented in Automated Architecture Assessment.
+There are multiple such design area evaluations implemented in Automated Architecture Assessment.

 ### Benefits
 Below are key benefits of using Automated Architecture Assessment.